zachpinto/store-locator-scraper-aggregator/README.md

-# Eyewear Retailers Store Locator Data Aggregation
+# Eyewear Retailer Store Locator Webscraper and Aggregator

 ## Project Overview
 This project involves scraping eyewear retailers' store locator data, primarily using APIs, with occasional use of BeautifulSoup for web scraping.
 The primary goal is to extract `name` and `address` pairs from various eyewear retailers and merge them into a consolidated dataset, ensuring accuracy and consistency in address formatting.